Ana-Niko-byte/math-tab-mastery/README.md

 # Technologies
 The application was made possible using the following technologies:

-HTML5 - Used for structuring and content.
+1. HTML5 - Used for structuring and content.
-CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
+2. CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
-Vanilla Javascript - To add the interactivity, validation and page display toggling for the application to work.
+3. Vanilla Javascript - To add the interactivity, validation and page display toggling for the application to work.
-FontAwesome - used for icons.
+4. FontAwesome - used for icons.
-Firefox Developer Tools - used for debugging the website during production.
+5. Firefox Developer Tools - used for debugging the website during production.
-Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
+6. Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
-GitHub - For code storage,version control and deployment.
+7. GitHub - For code storage,version control and deployment.
-Git - For commiting through terminal and pushing to Github for storage.
+8. Git - For commiting through terminal and pushing to Github for storage.
-VSC - The IDE I developed the project in.
+9. VSC - The IDE I developed the project in.
-Balsamiq - For a clear understanding of the structure I wanted my application to follow.
+10. Balsamiq - For a clear understanding of the structure I wanted my application to follow.
 The project has since deviated slightly from the design for improved user experience.
-Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
+11. Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
-W3C Markup Validation Service - to validate my HTML for potential errors.
+12. W3C Markup Validation Service - to validate my HTML for potential errors.
-W3C CSS Validation Service - to validate my CSS code for potential errors.
+13. W3C CSS Validation Service - to validate my CSS code for potential errors.
+14. JSHint - for checking and validating my JS code.
-Freeformatter CSS Beautify - to ensure I formatted my CSS correctly.
+15. Freeformatter CSS Beautify - to ensure I formatted my CSS correctly.
-AmIResponsive - to create the responsive image.
+16. AmIResponsive - to create the responsive image.
-Looka.com - for logo ideas (Ai tool).
+17. Looka.com - for logo ideas (Ai tool).

 # Testing & Debugging

 ### Debugging
+Debugging was mainly done using a series of console.log statements when writing and calling functions, and checking for any errors logged to the console by the appliation.

+In the images below, I am logging my code to check that each variable stores the expected output, and checking the console for the relevant logs.
 ![debugging code](docs/images/debugging-code.png)
 ![debugging code using browser console](docs/images/debugging-browser.png)